 The Snare of Starvation Dieting

-As a young person, your body needs a fairly hefty dose of calories and nutrients every day.
-A starvation diet can literally stunt your growth.
-According to one physician, youths who try to starve themselves can suffer “fatigue, . . . depression, chilliness, poorer performance in school, constipation, anxiety, amenorrhea [abnormal suppression or absence of menstruation], and mental sluggishness.”
+What young people may not realize is that their bodies need a fairly good dose of calories and nutrients every day.
+A starvation diet can deprive you of those nutrients and literally stunt your growth.
+According to one doctor, young people who go on a starvation diet to lose weight can suffer from “fatigue, . . . depression, chilliness, poorer performance in school, constipation, anxiety, amenorrhea [abnormal suppression or absence of menstruation], and mental sluggishness.”

 Medicine can not only cure, but it can also cause harm.

 Obviously, a distorted body image can make some teenage girls become overly concerned about something that really is not a problem.
 “I have a friend who takes large doses of diet pills and I know a few girls who have anorexia,” says 16-year-old Kristin.
 She adds: “None of them are fat by any stretch of the imagination.”